PeterCamilleri/CX16/docs/more_memory.md

 category.

-Starting off, the dedicated video memory means that no matter what video mode is selected, CPU memory will not be hoarded by the Video Interface Controller (VIC) chip.
+Starting off, the dedicated video memory means that no matter what video mode is selected, CPU memory will not be hoarded by the video interface controller (VERA) chip.

 So how is CPU memory to be used effectively?